KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [EXT-Governor by bugsounet](https://github.com/bugsounet/EXT-Governor)

 1. No image found.
-2. Recommendation: No ESLint configuration was found.
-ESLint is very helpful, it is worth using it even for small projects.
-3. The branch name is 'master'.
+2. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [EXT-Internet by bugsounet](https://github.com/bugsounet/EXT-Internet)

-1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-2. Recommendation: No ESLint configuration was found.
-ESLint is very helpful, it is worth using it even for small projects.
-3. The branch name is 'master'.
+1. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [EXT-Keyboard by bugsounet](https://github.com/bugsounet/EXT-Keyboard)

-1. There are no keywords in 'package.json'.
-We would use them as tags on the module list page.
-2. No image found.
+1. No image found.
-3. Recommendation: No ESLint configuration was found.
-ESLint is very helpful, it is worth using it even for small projects.
+2. Information: There are updates for 1 dependencie(s):
+   - glob  ^10.3.7  →  ^10.3.10

 ### [EXT-Librespot by bugsounet](https://github.com/bugsounet/EXT-Librespot)